danilovmy/sublimeJira/README.md

 Replace code from this repo manually:

 Usage
-The plugin adds commands:
+The plugin adds commands and some shortcuts:

 - Get last 50 issues - ctrl+shift+alt+j
 - Get issue – ctrl+alt+j prompt issue key and show it in a new tab
 - Create issue –  ctrl+shift+alt+u create empty form for new issue in new tab
 - Save issue – ctrl+alt+u save changes

-and some two-pass shortcuts:

 Configure
 Go to "Preferences => Package Settings => Sublime Jira => Settings – User" and paste some like this: